 Breaking down on a bike can be a traumatic experience.
 To ensure you've got the right support in place you might want to consider purchasing a specialist motorbike breakdown cover.
 Regular motorcycle insurance policies do not include breakdown cover but some providers give you the option to select breakdown cover as an add-on to your policy.
 For an extra £69.99 Motorcycle Direct will add UK motorcycle breakdown cover; for £99.99 - UK and EU motorbike cover.

 The types and levels of cover available on breakdown policies vary depending on the provider and the policy.
 Hastings Direct offers three main levels of motorbike breakdown cover (roadside recovery, UK recovery and home service) and the opportunity to modify each level by adding optional extras.

 The most basic level - roadside recovery - includes, as standard, misfuelling in the UK, UK-wide cover and roadside assistance (they'll send a service team to your location and if the bike can't be fixed, drive it to the nearest local garage).

 Devitt provides motorbike breakdown insurance through RAC.
 The policies include four levels of cover: Roadside, which will cost you around £39.99 per year; Recovery - around £66.99 per year; At Home (if you're less than a quarter of a mile away from your home) - around £74.99 per year; and the most comprehensive one - Onward Travel plus EU cover - for around £95.99 a year.

 If you're looking to learn more about breakdwon cover providers take a look at our article listing the top 12 breakdown insurance.

 Classic Motorbike Insurance

-If your bike is over 20 years old it is considered classic.
+If your bike is over 20 years old it may be considered classic.
 Classic motorbike insurance can be cheaper than standard motorcycle insurance, provided that your bike does not have any modifications and is not a rare make.